alanesq/DRO/README.md

 I wanted a Digital Readout (DRO) for both my lathe and milling machine.
 However, the cheapest options available was still going to cost me several hundred pounds, which I just couldn’t justify spending.
 I also suspected that the cheapest DRO on the market would probably fail after a short time anyway ging on past experience of cheap electronics.
 Therefore, I decided to see if I can create my own as inexpensively as possible. <br>
 I think it safe to say that I have achieved this goal ! <br><br>

+The libraries required for this sketch are detailed [HERE](https://github.com/alanesq/DRO/tree/main/LIBRARIES)<br>
+Note that the "TFT_eSPI" library needs to be modified to work with the CYD and if your CYD has two USB ports there is a further change to this required.

 ## Patterns

 Rather than a complicated hole pattern facilities on this DRO (for drilling a circle of holes etc.) I decided it would be easier and more versatile to enter the coordinates of the positions required via the web page, these coordinates can then be steped through from the DRO screen (page 4).  <br>